 The angle of the headlamp beam has been pre-adjusted prior to delivery.
-Should you wish re-adjustment, place the vehicle on a flat surface 7.6 m (25') from a wall or screen.
+Should you wish re-adjustment, place the vehicle on a flat surface 381 cm (12' 6'') from a wall or screen.

-With the suspension correctly adjusted, (if applicable) the rider seated on the vehicle and the high beam ON check that the center of high intensity zone of high beam is 50 mm (2") below horizontal line of headlamp height.
+With the suspension correctly adjusted, the rider seated on the vehicle and the high beam ON check that the center of high intensity zone of high beam is 25 mm (1") below horizontal line of headlamp height.